 How does melatonin affect your liver?

+Is melatonin bad for your liver?
 Most studies show no significant negative impact to your liver from ingesting melatonin supplements, even long-term.
 This study found that melatonin showed no implication in exacerbating clinical liver injuries.

 In fact, one clinical study found that melatonin actually had an improvement on some factors related to non-alcoholic fatty liver disease, including blood pressure and liver enzyme elevation.